rangari-rani/academic-projects-mca/artisans-collectives/README.md

 This eCommerce frontend was built during MCA in 2022, focusing on product listings, cart flow, state management, and responsive UI using **React** and **Tailwind CSS**.
 There’s no backend or login — the goal was to simulate a complete shopping experience with real-world UX patterns.

-Since then, I’ve moved on to building full-stack platforms using **ReactJS** and **Spring Boot**, applying these foundations in secure, API-driven systems.

 > 🕒 Organized and published later for clarity, learning, and portfolio presentation.

 ---